RahalCorporate

 • Action to view full event data

-Error events (ORDER_ENCOUNTERED_ERROR) are highlighted in red for quick identification during troubleshooting.
+Error events (ORDER_ENCOUNTERED_ERROR) are visually distinguished for quick identification during troubleshooting.

 Event Data Structure